 It’s clear to see the benefits of social commerce in crafting an effective ecommerce strategy.
 Social commerce connects the social experience with ecommerce transactions in a way that feels organic to the customer experience.
 The ability to make a direct and identifiable connection is key to making ecommerce in social networks successful, as is the extension of the brand experience all the way through the customer journey.

 The future of social commerce calls for the integration of a solid ecommerce fulfillment infrastructure with social content strategies that speak to today’s consumers.
 Both brands and social platforms alike must ensure the software, network, and resources are in place to support a social commerce strategy and the convenient experience customers expect.
 The speed and state in which products arrive are just as important as how they’re portrayed via a shoppable post.
 When goods arrive damaged or delayed, the positive experience of engaging through social media commerce is diminished.

 Social commerce strategies that properly balance the online social experience with the real world fulfillment of physical goods create opportunities for brands to reach larger audiences and maintain exceptional customer experiences.
-Flowspace offers the flexible fulfillment solutions needed to provide the social commerce experience customers expect.
+Flowspace offers the flexible fulfillment solutions and shopping cart integrations needed to provide the social commerce experience customers expect.

 Learn more about how Flowspace can enable social commerce fulfillment for your business.
 Get in touch with us today.